-Isabelle has received national recognition for her work, notably winning the 2015 Digital Portrait Award at The National Portrait Gallery, the $10,000 Arkley Prize (2016) at the NotFair Art Fair and the Tolarno Hotel Acquisitive Painting Prize (2015).
-Furthermore, she has worked in residence at The Edge, State Library of Queensland and has exhibited work at Anna Pappas Gallery (2017), Rubicon (2017), Blindside (2016) Neon Parlour (2016), First Site Gallery (2015) and Forty-Five Downstairs (2015) as well exhibiting in notable festivals such as Gertrude Street Projection Festival (2016) and Channels Festival (2015), shown at Federation Square, Melbourne.
+Isabelle completed her bachelor of Fine Arts at RMIT in 2015 and has since received national recognition for her work, notably winning the 2015 Digital Portrait Award at The National Portrait Gallery Canberra, the Arkley Prize (2016) at the NotFair Art Fair and the Tolarno Hotel Painting Prize (2015) as well as exhibiting at Anna Pappas Gallery (2017), Comber Street Studios (2018), PSAS (2018), Blindside (2016) and Forty-Five Downstairs (2015).

 Through her work, Isabelle continually pushes boundaries of contemporary portraiture and new media arts by blurring the lines between technology and traditional forms of image making.

 Isabelle is currently non-exclusively represented in Sydney, Australia by Sophie Vander of curatorial&co